mbhynes/seeder/README.md

 1. **Set the connection string `SEEDER_DB_CONN_STR` in the environment**

-  - This string is the fully-specified connection string to pass to `sqlalchemy`'s [`create_engine`](https://docs.sqlalchemy.org/en/14/core/engines.html#sqlalchemy.create_engine) function
+  - This string is the fully-specified connection string to pass to `sqlalchemy`'s [`create_engine`](https://docs.sqlalchemy.org/en/14/core/engines.html#sqlalchemy.create_engine) function.
-  - The dialect, username, password, etc should all be contained here (i.e. not in any VCS-tracked file or `settings.py`)
+  - In production, the dialect, username, password, etc should all be contained in this variable and not in any VCS-tracked file like the `settings.py`.
 ```bash
 # for initial testing, use a sqlite (local file) database
 export SEEDER_DB_CONN_STR='sqlite:///private/seeder.db'